Eliphalet Frazer Andrews: Career

 Following the election of his friend Rutherford B. Hayes as President Andrews moved to Washington, D.C.

 William Wilson Corcoran hired Andrews to establish an art instruction curriculum at his Corcoran School of Art.
-Andrews served as its director, 1877–1902, and later as the Corcoran Art Gallery until his death.
+Andrews served as its director from 1877 to 1902, and later as the Corcoran Art Gallery until his death.
 Pupils included Catharine Carter Critcher and Daisy Blanche King.

-Andrews' full-length portrait of Martha Washington (1878), based on a head and bust oil sketch from life by Gilbert Stuart, shows anachronistic details of costume and the American Renaissance chair.
+Andrews' full-length portrait of Martha Washington (1878), based on a head-and-bust oil sketch from life by Gilbert Stuart, shows anachronistic details of costume and the American Renaissance chair.

 Several federal government agencies, mostly through the Architect of the Capitol, Edward Clark, commissioned Andrews to make copies of existing portraits.
 Thus, several of his portraits, are in The White House collection, including posthumous full-length portraits of Martha Washington (illustration), Thomas Jefferson and Andrew Johnson.
 His Poppies and Edge of a Stream are at the Smithsonian American Art Museum.

 Former Kentucky Lieutenant Governor John C. Underwood, President of the United Confederate Veterans, commissioned Andrews to make twenty portraits of prominent Confederates for a proposed Confederate Museum in Richmond, Virginia.
-The project was embroiled in litigation, and eleven paintings were sold in 1910 for unpaid storage fees by a Covington, Kentucky warehouse.
+The project was embroiled in litigation, and eleven paintings were sold in 1910 for unpaid storage fees by a Covington, Kentucky, warehouse.
 Most ended up in Virginia (such as that of Gen. Robert E. Lee in the Westmoreland County Courthouse), but three are in the collection of the Kentucky Museum at Western Kentucky University.
 The Confederate Memorial Association, led by Virginia lieutenant governor James Taylor Ellyson and financed by Thomas Fortune Ryan did build its headquarters (the Confederate Memorial Institute a/k/a "Battle Abbey") in Richmond, which is now the Virginia Historical Society.
 Perhaps the most famous paintings therein are the "Four Seasons of the Confederacy" murals by Charles Hoffbauer.

 Clarance Randolph Howard, son of Major William Key Howard of the Confederate States of America, great-grand-nephew of Francis Scott Key, and great-grandson of John Eager Howard (U.S. Senator and Governor of Maryland), commissioned Eliphalet Frazer Andrews to complete a portrait of his wife, Mary French Howard, in 1908.
 It is one of the few known remaining original portraits by the artist of a non-political or military official.